Autism Awareness: From Visibility to True Inclusion

 What Autism Awareness Really Means

 Awareness campaigns are most effective when they center autistic voices and promote practical tools for inclusion.
-Rather than focusing on “deficits,” affirming approaches highlight the diversity of autistic experiences and the structural supports that empower autistic individuals to thrive.
+Rather than focusing on “deficits,” affirming approaches highlight:

 World Autism Awareness Day: Purpose and Progress